LaserSrl/Laser.Orchard.Platform/src/Modules/Laser.Orchard.Reporting/readme.md

 ﻿## Special Syntax of ColumnAliases

-ColumnAliases support some specific functions to parse values for the columns.
+ColumnAliases support some specific metalanguage functions to parse special values for the columns.

 Where these have parameters, they are separated by a semicolon ';'.